or

 Yzerman was more than a hockey player.

-He led a city through his adolescence into his glory years.
+He’s a man that allowed the city to come along with him on the journey through his adolescence into his glory years.

-He was a man who took hits, took blame, took losses, and gave it all back in the form of raw endurance.
+A man who took hits, took blame, took losses, and through it all…never backed down.